 - Level 3 – Preliminary or Design Development: Estimates are further refined during the design phase of the project and the accuracy is good enough for the basis of a budget.

-- Level 4 – Substantive or Construction Document: Once the construction drawings and specifications have been done, the estimate can use this to hone its findings.
+- Level 4 – Substantive or Construction Document: Once the construction drawings and specifications have been done, the estimate can use to hone its findings.

 - Level 5 – Definitive or Bid: Now, with all costs known, this is your most accurate and reliable figure and can be used to create bids and cost baselines.